 Step 2: Formatting the Appendix

 Give a title to the appendix.
-It is important to clearly title the appendix at the top of the page.
+It is important to title the appendix at the top of the page clearly.
 You can use the same font and size for your chapter headings as you used in your paper or essay, for example, "Appendix."
 Use all capital letters, such as "APPENDIX," or sentence case, such as "Appendix."

 Organize your appendices alphabetically or numerically if you have more than one.
-The appendices should be labelled "Appendix A," "Appendix B," etc., if you are using letters.
-You should title your appendices "Appendix 1," "Appendix 2," etc. if you are using numbers.
+The appendices should be labeled "Appendix A," "Appendix B," etc., if you are using letters.
+You should title your appendices "Appendix 1," "Appendix 2," etc., if you are using numbers.

 You should begin each appendix on a new page if you have more than one.
 By doing so, the reader will not be confused about where one appendix ends and another begins.
 The appendix should be arranged in a particular order.
 According to where the content appears in the text, you should order the content in the appendix.
 Making the appendix more user-friendly and accessible will make it more user-friendly.